-I mentioned earlier how Green Lipped Mussels (GLM) contain EPA and DHA.
-These are both Omega-3 fats that support joint health.
+Earlier we mentioned that Green Lipped Mussels (GLM) contain EPA and DHA.
+These are both omega-3 fats that strongly support joint health.

-Omega-3s are important for your dog to balance the fats in his diet.
-Most dogs already get a lot of Omega-6 in meat-based diets.
+Omega-3s are also important for your dog to balance the fats in his diet, because most dogs already get a lot of Omega-6 in meat-based diets.
 Omega-6s are pro-inflammatory … and Omega-3s are anti-inflammatory.
-So you want to add Omega-3 for balance.
+So you want to add omega-3 for balance.

 - It’s processed and it oxidizes easily.
 Rancid oil is worse for your dog than no oil at all.